What is GDPR? All you wanted to know about GDPR, but were afraid to ask

 Not just that, if the breach is likely to result in discrimination, fraud or identity theft, financial loss, damage to reputation, or any other economic or social disadvantages to the subjects, then the breach will need to be reported to each of the subjects (individuals) as well – even *before* the Data Protection Authority is notified.

 Quite significantly, if businesses have implemented appropriate technical security measures with respect to the data affected by the breach, they may not need to notify data subjects.
 For instance, if prior to the breach taking place, the data had been rendered unintelligible, by means of technologies like encryption, businesses will not need to notify data subjects of the breach.

-With increased usage of cloud storage services, the risk of exposure for a business is now that much greater.
+With the increased usage of cloud storage services, the risk of exposure for a business is now that much greater.
 Keep in mind the mandatory breach notification clause.
 Think about solutions that can effectively encrypt your data in the cloud.
-And, when you think about data – think about all data – Primary storage, Secondary storage and data you store in the cloud using SaaS based cloud storage services.
+And, when you think about data – think about all data – Primary storage, Secondary storage, and data you store in the cloud using SaaS-based cloud storage services.

 Encryption is a suggested, even if not mandated way to protect customer data.
 Many regulations may not be prescriptive about encryption but almost all of them consider it an acceptable and effective way to protect data.
 Taking that important step and including that in your data processing workflow will significantly reduce your liability in terms of reporting breaches, should they occur, and help you avoid crippling penalties.

 I am eager to hear your thoughts and yes, do reach out to me if you want to discuss this further.